dyammarcano/persistent-container/README.md

-# Data Store simple container struct to wrap any struct and persist it to disk as CBOR encoded data.
+# Data Store

+### Simple container struct to wrap any struct and persist it to disk as CBOR encoded data.

 ## Under the hood